LuShenJ/PyEMILI/README.rst

 .. note::

    PyEMILI uses the `Atomic Line List v3.00b4 <https://www.pa.uky.edu/~peter/newpage/index.html>`_ developed by Peter A. M. van Hoof.
-The current atomic transition database covers wavelengths from **1000 to 20000 Angstrom**.
+The current atomic transition database in the GitHub version covers wavelengths from **1000 Angstrom to 30 micron**.
 Molecular transitions are not included in the current version.

 Requirements
 ------------